tanutarou/CarND-Advanced-Lane-Lines/writeup_report.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at L14, L18 and L22 in the 3rd code cell of "solution.ipynb").

 I used L channel and S channel in HLS colorspace and Sobel filter to create a binary image.
 I thought using L channel doesn't need to detect lanes for 'project_video.mp4'.
-But, I think it need to detect other videos like 'challenge_video.mp4'.
+But, I thought it need to detect lanes for other videos like 'challenge_video.mp4'.

 * I selected the threshold [170, 255] for S channel
 * I selected the threshold [240, 255] for L channel